 '''

 int function(Ihandle self); [in C]

-elem:nlinescb() -> (ret: number) [in IupLua3]

-elem:nlines_cb() -> (ret: number) [in IupLua5]
+elem:nlines_cb() -> (ret: number) [in Lua]

 '''

 The return value should be an integer that specifies number of lines.
-Negative values will be ignored and considered as zero NCOLS CB: called when then controls needs to know its number of columns.
+Negative values will be ignored and considered as zero

+NCOLS_CB: called when then controls needs to know its number of columns.

 '''

 int function(Ihandle self); [in C]

-elem:ncolscb() -> (ret: number) [in IupLua3]

-elem:ncols_cb() -> (ret: number) [in IupLua5]
+elem:ncols_cb() -> (ret: number) [in Lua]

 '''

 The return value should be an integer that specifies number of lines.

-Negative values will be ignored and considered as zero line, column: the line and colun indexes (in grid coordinates)
+Negative values will be ignored and considered as zero